datacontract/datacontract-cli/README.md

 Works with Spark DataFrames.
 DataFrames need to be created as named temporary views.
-Multiple temporary views are suppored if your data contract contains multiple models.
+Multiple temporary views are supported if your data contract contains multiple models.

 Testing DataFrames is useful to test your datasets in a pipeline before writing them to a data source.